Industry standards change: End of 2-year public SSL/TLS certificates

 Changing the common name when reissuing a RapidSSL Standard DV Certificate automatically revokes the original certificate and any previous reissues.

-Signature Hash
+8. Signature Hash

 SHA-256 is the only signature hash available for DV certificates.

 Before DigiCert can reissue your DV certificate, you must demonstrate control over the domain on your certificate order.
-To learn more about the available DCV Methods, see Domain Control Validation (DCV) Methods.
+To learn more about the available DCV Methods, see Domain Control Validation (DCV) methods.

-After submitting your reissue order, you can change the DCV method from the certificate's Order # details page, if needed.
-(In the sidebar menu, click Certificates > Orders.
-On the Orders page, in the Order # column of the DV certificate order, click the order number link.)
+In the sidebar menu, click Certificates > Orders.
+On the Orders page, in the Order # column of the DV certificate order, click the order number link.

-Select the Language for the DCV Email
+10. Select the language for the DCV Email

 In the DCV Email Language drop-down list, select the language you want DCV authentication email to be sent in.

-Note that this drop-down list only appears when you select Email as your DCV method.
+Note: This drop-down list only appears when you select Email as your DCV method.

-Reason for Reissue
+11. Reason for Reissue

 Add a reason for the reissue that only an Administrator can see.